 Once all your loops are made start laying them around the perimeter of the cloth.
 Run a line of fabric glue along the top edge of your loop and secure to the table cloth.
 Lay out your second row, glue, and repeat until all the fabric is covered.

-My tree is an artificial tree, and I didn’t like seeing the green metal “trunk”, so to remedy that, I simply loosely wrapped a piece of the garland around the trunk and tucked it into the skirt.
+My tree is an artificial tree, and I did not like seeing the green metal “trunk”, so to remedy that, I simply loosely wrapped a piece of the garland around the trunk and tucked it into the skirt.